 The first step is to soak the beans overnight.
 I make sure to fill the bowl with enough water to allow for the beans to expand.
 This turns out to be about 1 inch of water over the beans.

 The next day you chop the bacon, dice the jalapenos and onions and add them to your pan.
 Alton Brown recommends a cast iron dutch oven.
-I don’t have a cast iron dutch oven but I do have a 4 qt cast iron skillet.
+I don't have a cast iron dutch oven but I do have a 4 qt cast iron skillet.
 I used this and it turned out just fine.
-I would imagine this baked bean recipe would also work well in a crock pot as long as you do the initial sauteing in a regular frying pan.
+This baked bean recipe would also work well in a crock pot as long as you do the initial sautéing in a regular frying pan.
 Over medium heat sautee the onions, jalapenos and bacon until the onions are soft (about 5-8 min).

 After the onions are soft, add the tomato paste, brown sugar and molasses to the skillet.

 Stir this around for a little bit and then strain the beans and add them to the skillet.
 Save the water the beans were soaking in and then add 4 cups of this water to the skillet.
-It may seem like a lot of liquid but all this liquid will reduce by quite a bit during the cook.
+It may seem like a lot of liquid but all this liquid will reduce by quite a bit.
 Add the cayenne pepper, salt, and pepper and bring this to a boil over high heat.